jkid22/jenkins-puppet/README.md

 ***Question:*** Please explain why requirement (d) above is important.

 The ability to reapply without error ensures a known good state across infrastructure devices.
+Whether the system remains untouched or suffered signficiant change the reapplication of the configuration places the system into a pristine state.
+In the worse case scenario, system are rebuilt quickly using the configuration code.

 By removing redundant configuration tasks the deployment speed increases, reduces the statiscal probability for error, and simplifies long-term code maintenance.
+A regular workflow focused on refactoring code removes unwanted complexity and signficantly increases readability improving long-term maintainability.